 kube-proxy

-In a typical Kubernetes cluster, several containers located in different pods need to connect to other containers, located in the same pods (for performance and fault tolerance reasons).
-Therefore, when we develop and deploy an application, we can't know in advance the IPs of the containers to which it will have to connect.
-For example, an application server may need to connect to MariaDB, but the MariaDB IP will be different for every pod.
+In a typical Kubernetes cluster, several containers located in different pods need to communicate with other containers within the same pods for performance and fault tolerance reasons.
+When developing and deploying applications, the IP addresses of these containers are unknown in advance.
+For instance, an application server may need to connect to a MariaDB instance, but the MariaDB's IP will vary for each pod.

 Container Runtime

-Kubernetes manages the containers in a pod via a container runtime, or container manager, that supports the Kubernetes Container Runtime Interface (CRI).
-Container runtimes that meet this requisite are listed in the Container runtimes page in the Kubernetes documentation.
-More information about the Container Runtime Interface can be found on GitHub.
+Kubernetes orchestrates containers within a pod using a container runtime that complies with the Kubernetes Container Runtime Interface (CRI).
+Approved container runtimes are detailed on the Container Runtimes page of the Kubernetes documentation.
+Additional details about the CRI can be found on GitHub.

 Controllers constantly check if there are differences between the pod's current state and their desired state.
 When differences are found, controllers try to fix them.
 Each node type controls one or more resource types.
 Several types of controllers are needed to run a cluster.